aredridel/t6/readme.markdown

 ## uncaught exceptions

-By default, uncaught exceptions in your tests will not be intercepted, and will cause `tape` to crash.
+By default, uncaught exceptions in your tests will not be intercepted, and will cause `t6` to crash.
 If you find this behavior undesirable, use [`tape-catch`](https://github.com/michaelrhodes/tape-catch) to report any exceptions as TAP errors.

 ## other